Finding Dialectical Behavior Therapy (DBT) Options

 An online mental health tool like BetterHelp can provide a flexible and convenient way to receive DBT.
 Although you may be responsible for downloading or purchasing the DBT workbook, your online DBT therapist can provide free worksheets and offer the same structure and lessons as an in-person therapist.
 Many therapists working on online platforms practice DBT and other forms of cognitive-behavioral therapy.

-Additionally, studies have found that internet-based DBT was as effective as in-person therapy for those that completed the program.
+Additionally, studies have found that internet-based DBT was as effective as in-person therapy for those who completed the program.
+A DBT therapist who works online is a mental health professional that has received the same training as a DBT therapist who works in an office setting.
 Attendance in the online therapy group was also higher than in in-person therapy groups, showcasing the availability of online formats.
 When you use an online platform for therapy, you can match with a DBT therapist and choose to meet over the phone, via video chat, or through a live chat session with a licensed therapist from any location with an internet connection.

 Takeaway

-Whether you're experiencing symptoms of a personality disorder, feel you have sensitive emotions or are looking to improve your relationships, DBT may benefit you.
+Whether you're experiencing symptoms of a personality disorder, feel you have sensitive emotions, or are looking to improve your relationships, DBT may benefit you.
 Those experiencing fear of abandonment, chaotic relationships, identity issues, mood challenges, impulsive behavior, sleep challenges, self-harming, suicidal thoughts, substance use, anger concerns, or another challenge may also benefit from the skills within the modules.
-Take the first step by contacting a mental health professional to get started.
+Take the first step by contacting a mental health professional with training as a DBT therapist to get started.

 Dialectical behavior therapy (DBT) is often used in treating borderline personality disorder.
-Clients with this diagnosis may struggle with emotional control, which can be critical to living a healthy, happy life.
-Hence, they need a treatment that doesn't only focus on having a conversation, but also on regulating emotions.
-Individual psychotherapy with an effective consultation team can create positive changes by helping clients understand the reasoning behind these emotional responses and feel in control of their behavioral reactions.
+Clients with this diagnosis may struggle with emotional control, which is critical to living a healthy, happy life.
+They may need a treatment that goes beyond conversation and focuses on regulating emotions.
+Working with a trained therapist can provide effective tools for emotional regulation and stress tolerance.
+Individual psychotherapy, supported by an effective consultation team, can help clients understand the reasoning behind their emotional responses and gain control over their behavioral reactions.

 The six unique elements of dialectical behavior therapy or DBT include the following: